arthur-debert/unifill/README.txt

         --  bash

     This executes unifill-datafetch/src/setup_dataset.py.
 It will create a .venv and Install deps in the unifill-datafetch directory.

+2.1 Data Backends

+    The plugin now supports configurable data backends.
+Currently, only the Lua backend is implemented, but the architecture allows for additional backends in the future.

+    You can configure the data backend using the setup function:

+        ---
+        require('unifill').setup({
+            backend = "lua",  -- Currently only "lua" is supported backends = {
+                lua = {
+                    data_path = "/path/to/your/unicode_data.lua"  -- Optional custom path
+                }
+            }
+        })
+        ---  lua

+    The default configuration will use the Lua backend with the dataset located at the standard path in the plugin directory.

 3. Development